serraict/serraict.github.io/_posts/thoughts/2017-03-02-on-documentation.md

 The [Manifesto for Agile Software Development] values working software over comprehensive documentation.
 While we value documentation, we value working software more.
-There *is* some value in documenting software and we cannot use "We do Agile Development" as an excuse for not writing proper documentation.
+There *is* some value in documenting software and we cannot use the statement "We do Agile Development" as an excuse for not writing proper documentation.

+[Big visible charts] and hand-drawn flip or whiteboard diagrams on the wall are low-cost information radiators that are excellent communication tools that are highly visible, thereby increasing transparency.
+They are an indispensable part of the [informative workspace], because of their power to solicit communication and trigger feedback loops.
+Often however this powerful means of documentation is not sufficient as formal documentation for most organizations I work with.

+> Documentation is easily accessible information
+> that is up-to-date and maintainable.
+>
+> Arie van Bennekum, on the [Agile Uprising Podcast], @44:30

-For most software some documentation is needed.
+For most software some formal documentation is needed.
-Without documentation your software simply is not [Done].
+Without this documentation your software simply is not [Done].
+Formal documentation is documentation too and thus it has to be easily accessible, up-to-date and maintainable.

-When developing software in an agile way, you write documentation as you go along [Lacey 2015] - not all up front, not one big push at the end.
+When developing software in an agile way, you write this formal documentation as you go along [Lacey 2015] - not all up front, not one big push at the end.
 We gradually grow and weed our documentation like we grow and weed our software.